You will receive the prototype within 6 days. Contact us today to get started: WhatsApp: +86 13717165942 [email protected]

 Injection molding success depends heavily on the polymers used.
 Thermoplastics, some thermosets, and elastomers are the primary types suitable for this process, each offering unique properties for various applications.

-Polypropylene (PP) is characterized by good chemical resistance and a high melting point, making it commonly used in consumer products and packaging.
-Polyethylene (PE), the most widely used plastic, is available in high-density and low-density variants, each offering distinct properties suitable for various products.
+Polypropylene (PP) is characterized by good chemical resistance and a high melting point.
+This makes it commonly used in consumer products and packaging.
+Polyethylene (PE), the most widely used plastic, is available in high-density and low-density variants.
+Each offers distinct properties suitable for various products.

 Polystyrene (PS) is lightweight and moisture-resistant, making it ideal for toys and medical applications.
 Acrylonitrile Butadiene Styrene (ABS) is known for its impact resistance and is commonly used in automotive parts and consumer goods.